nikbearbrown/NanoLex/Data/NanoLex_3.md

 **Relational Adjectives (Pertainyms):** 'Nanotherapeutic,' pertaining to or characteristic of nanotechnology-based therapeutic processes.

-### Expanded Definition and Usage\nNDD represents a significant shift in how medical diagnostics and treatments are combined, moving towards systems that are highly specific and responsive.
+### Expanded Definition and Usage:
+NDD represents a significant shift in how medical diagnostics and treatments are combined, moving towards systems that are highly specific and responsive.
 By using nanoscale technologies, NDD aims to reduce the side effects associated with traditional drug delivery methods while increasing the accuracy of disease detection and treatment delivery.
 This is particularly beneficial in the treatment of cancer, where precise drug targeting can minimize damage to healthy cells and optimize therapeutic outcomes.
 Moreover, the feedback system inherent in NDD allows for real-time monitoring and adjustment of therapies, paving the way for truly personalized medicine.

 This expanded definition positions NDD as a cutting-edge domain within nanomedicine, focusing on the dual role of diagnosis and treatment within a single nanoscale device or system.
 Such technologies promise to revolutionize treatment paradigms, particularly in complex diseases where traditional methods struggle with specificity and control.